stewartweiss/ossd_course_materials/git_activity_01.md

 <td>1 </td>
 <td colspan=4>

+Clone the team repository, named `Team_N-git-activity-01`, where N is your team number,
-Clone the team repository to the local machine using the instruction
+to the local machine using the instruction

 `git clone REPO_URL`

+substituting the URL of your team's repository for `REPO_URL`.

 </td>
 </tr>